Full Stack Next.js Ephemeral Rapid Development Framework.

 Alternatively, you can also run the command non-interactively:

-npx shadriz@latest init -p npm --latest --db-dialect pg -pk cuid2 --auth-solution authjs --auth-providers github,google,credentials --session-strategy database --admin --stripe --dark-mode
+npx shadriz@latest init -p npm --latest --db-dialect sqlite -pk cuid2 --auth-solution authjs --auth-providers github,google,credentials --session-strategy database --admin --stripe --dark-mode

 After initialization, you will be prompted to complete a few additional checklist items depending on the options you chose.
 For example: